National Republican Army (Russia): History

 Following the outbreak of the 2022 Russian invasion of Ukraine, arson attacks on Russian military enlistment and induction centers were a widely reported phenomenon.
-The dispersed arsons were, however, rarely attributed to a group with the exception of those Combat Organization of Anarcho-Communists.
+The dispersed arson attacks were, however, rarely attributed to a group with the exception of those claimed by the Combat Organization of Anarcho-Communists.

-Former Deputy of the State Duma Ilya Ponomarev claims to have made contact with one group behind these arsons in April 2022.
-He was also noted at a May 2022 conference of exiles in Vilnius sponsored by the Free Russia Forum, appealing to attendees to support the arsons.
+Former Deputy of the State Duma Ilya Ponomarev claims to have made contact with one group behind these acts of arson in April 2022.
+He was also noted at a May 2022 conference of exiles in Vilnius sponsored by the Free Russia Forum, appealing to attendees to support the arson attacks.
 A Spektr (Спектр) reporter noted an indifferent response from the attendees.
 Simultaneously, Ponomarev and others established two media outlets based in Kyiv aimed at an anti-Putin audience within Russia: YouTube channel February Morning (Утро Февраля) and its affiliated Telegram-based publication "Rospartisan" (Роспартизан).
 The two outlets encouraged direct action including arson and sabotage to the extent of providing directions.

-In Ponomarev's narrative to the Kyiv Post, the National Republican Army group shifted from anonymous arsons to an assassination plot against Dugin and Dugina as "something high-profile for which they could become well-known."
+In Ponomarev's narrative to the Kyiv Post, the National Republican Army group shifted from anonymous arson to an assassination plot against Dugin and Dugina as "something high-profile for which they could become well-known."
 He claims that a contact in the group told him a week before the assassination to expect "something big," followed by his contact instructing him to "watch the news."
 Following news coverage of the assassination, Ponomarev claims that he was provided evidence of the group's responsibility.
 Ponomarev gave a similar account to Radio NV (Радіо НВ), elaborating that his contacts "sent certain photos to prove their involvement."

 Following the killing of Darya Dugina, Ponomarev took to February Morning to attribute the attacks to the hitherto unknown National Republican Army and to read its manifesto on air.
 The NRA's manifesto was also released in text form via Rospartizan.
 Subsequently, Ponomarev spoke with several outlets including Meduza and attributed some of the earlier 2022 attacks on military induction centers to his contacts in the NRA.

 In a release to TASS state-news agency, the Federal Security Service declared their investigation of Dugina's assassination "solved" by attributing the attack to a "citizen of Ukraine, Natalia Vovk", whom they accused of being a part of special forces of Ukraine.
 The statement further stated that Vovk had escaped to Estonia.